adstuart/azure-expressroute-globalreach-avs/README.md

 In the diagram, we clearly want traffic from purple to blue (VNet to AVS) and vice versa, to traverse directly.
 We do not want this traffic to pass via Red.

 Similarly when red talks to purple, we do not want this traffic to pass via blue.
-(Even thought it _could_).
+(Even though it _could_).

 To explain what is happening lets focus on purple to blue.